Configure Live Chat Messenger

 Required

-Capture Customer Context from the Application on All Cases of the User
+Capture Customer Context on All Cases of the User

 When a user starts a new conversation, you might want to pass some contextual information in case custom fields.